factorysh/microdensity/SERVICES.md

 The service itself is asynchronous, using a queue, and the run has constant and dedicated resources.

-The service is described by a `docker-compose.yml` file, using the *Compose 2* version.
+The service is described by a `docker-compose.yml` file, using the *Compose 2* format.
+With *Compose 1*, format was versionned (2.x or 3.x), now, the format is specified.

 µdensity exposes private services, like [browserless](https://www.browserless.io/), usable from your services.